-The following items received low scores on the review team checklist, which indicates that the text noted in the Management Plan Review does not sufficiently address this issue (less than 3.0 score on
+The following items received low scores on the review team checklist, which indicates that the text noted in the Management Plan Review does not sufficiently address this issue (less than 3.0 score on average.).
+Please note that overall good scores do not preclude specific recommendations by the review team requiring remediation.
+The next management plan update should address the checklist items identified below:

-Natural Resources Survey and Monitoring Resources, specifically other habitat management effects monitoring, received a below average score.
+1. Natural Resources Survey and Monitoring Resources, specifically other habitat management effects monitoring, received a below average score.
 This is an indication that the management plan does not sufficiently address survey or monitoring.